jmwright/oshw-code/sliderule/README.md

 - `sr upload -m [message]` - Commits and pushes a project to git recursively, assuming the master branch. _Future:_ It will commit and push all components recursively, dealing with only the components/repos the user has access to.
 - `sr update` - Updates a Sliderule project recursively, pulling root changes and component changes recursively. _Future:_ It will build BoMs and run any `sliderule.py` files found throughout the directory structure.
 Security concerns will need to be addressed with running Python files from third-party sources.
 - `sr component` - Has subcommands that allow the addition, removal and modification of components in the directory tree.
 Components are treated as git submodules of the main project.
-  - `sr component add [url]` - Adds the component via its URL.
+  - `sr component create [url]` - Creates a new component from a template and sets its URL.
 Note that the URL must exist prior to running this command.
 The git repo for the component is not created automatically at this time.
+  - `sr component add [url]` - Adds an existing component via its URL.
+Note that the URL must exist prior to running this command, and cannot be an empty repository.
+Use the `create` command if adding a brand new component.
   - _Future:_ `sr component remove [name]` - Removes a component from a project (deletes its submodule).